 Withdrawal from the University

-A student who withdraws from the university prior to the mid-point will receive a grade of “W” in all courses in which he/she is enrolled.
-A student who withdraws from the university after the mid-point will receive a grade of “WF”.
-Once the withdrawal has been initiated by the student, the student will have until the close of business the following day to stop the process.
-The email must be received before 5:00 p.m. at Registrar1@fvsu.edu.
-Students who have withdrawn from the university must apply for readmission through the Office of the Registrar.
+Effective Fall 2019 – A student who withdraws from the University prior to the midpoint will receive a grade of W in all courses in which he/she is enrolled.
+A student who withdraws from the University after the midpoint will receive a grade of WF.
+Any student who takes at least one face-to-face course on the Fort Valley State University’s main campus , must complete the withdrawal process in person.
+Students enrolled in online or distance programs may submit their request to withdraw through the Office of the Registrar at email@example.com.
+Once a completed request to withdraw is submitted, the student will have until 5:00 pm the following day to stop the process by submitting an email to firstname.lastname@example.org.
+Students who have withdrawn from the University must apply for readmission through the Office of the Registrar.

 Students are expected to observe all policies governing a class.
 Faculty will clearly state the policies in the course syllabus each semester.
 A faculty member is eligible to involuntary withdraw a student after the mid-point if a student is in violation of one or more of the class policies (missed required assignments or excessive absences).
 A grade of “WF” will be assigned and is treated as an F for GPA calculation purposes.
 Students are responsible for withdrawing up to the semester mid-point deadline and be eligible for a grade of “W” unless the student has exceeded the limit of withdrawals (18 semester hours of course withdrawals).
 Faculty involuntary withdrawing a student after the mid-point must complete an Involuntary Withdrawal Form and submit for final approval by the Vice President for Academic Affairs.
 The Involuntary Withdrawal will be processed by the Office of the Registrar and the student and faculty member submitting a request will be notified by FVSU e-mail.
 Students involuntarily withdrawn are ineligible for a refund.